Mistakes can be costly. Here's what to avoid.

 2. Not Contributing for Your Spouse

-In most cases, you can’t contribute more than you’ve earned in a given year.
+In general, you can’t contribute more than you’ve earned in a given year.
 But there’s an important exception for non-working spouses.

-A spousal IRA allows them to have an account much like their working spouse.
-As long as you’re married and file a joint tax return, your spouse is eligible to participate.
-Depending on the year you open the account, as a couple, that extra $5,500 or $6,000—$6,500 or $7,000, if your spouse qualifies for the catch-up provision—can significantly increase your tax benefit over time.
+A spousal IRA allows a non-working spouse to have an account much like their working spouse.
+As long as you’re married and file a joint tax return, a non-working spouse is eligible to participate.
+Fo course, the working spouse’s income has to be enough to cover both contributions.

 3. Contributing Too Much

 The annual contribution limit applies to the total amount you invest in Roth IRAs, even if you have more than one.
-If you go over the cap, you’ll be hit with a 6 percent penalty each year on any excess funds that you contribute.
-Ouch!
+If you go over the cap, you’ll be hit with a 6% penalty each year on any excess funds that you contribute.

 There’s hope if you catch the mistake early enough, however.
 You can avoid the penalty if you discover the excess contribution before filing your taxes and pull the appropriate amount from your account.
 Or, you can carry the extra contribution over to another tax year, as long as you notify the IRS.